Welcome to the new KidsHealth website! See what is new.

 Pēpi aged 6 to 11 months can have their MMR vaccination early if there is a high risk of exposure to measles (for example, during outbreaks).

-Pēpi will still need MMR at 12 and 15 months because MMR vaccination tends not to work as well in young babies.
+Pēpi will still need MMR at 12 and 15 months because MMR vaccination may not work as well in young pēpi .

 Teens and young adults

-Many teens and young adults have missed one or both doses of MMR and may not be aware that they are not protected against measles.
+Many teens and young adults have missed one or both doses of the MMR vaccine and may not be protected against measles.
 Check whether you're up to date with your MMR vaccination with your health professional.

 If you were born between 1989 and 2004, find out how you can protect yourself and your whānau from measles.